-In 2020, Mental Health America of Putnam County (MHAoPC) is proud to share and explore topics that can help you build your own set of #Tools2Thrive.
+Mental Health America of Putnam County (MHAoPC) is proud to share and explore topics that can help you build your own set of #Tools2Thrive.
 These areas include: recognizing and owning your feelings; connecting with others; finding the positive after loss; eliminating toxic influences; creating healthy routines; and supporting others – all as ways to boost the mental health and general wellness of you and your loved ones.
-We are adding to this section daily to deliver timely resources for all these subjects.
 We’re so happy to be able to share these!

 Even More Online Resources

 Online resources have really taken off recently.
 Our own, newly re-designed web site, mhaopc.org, has not only information on our programs, but links to these #ToolsToThrive, COVID-19 sites, and support services.
 Additionally, we would like to applaud Indiana state agencies for launching the new BeWellindiana.com website, where Hoosiers can find resources and services for mental health and substance use disorders, as well as take one of our mental health screens.

 Writing of screenings, we invite you take a quick snapshot of your mental health with one of many available.
 One of the easiest tools anyone can use is taking a mental health screen when they need answers.
 It’s a quick, free, and private way for people to assess their mental health and recognize signs of mental health problems.
 Screenings not only help you think about specific challenges, they can help you define specific issues and help others (e.g. surveys for Caregivers, Parents, and Better Care for Adults) .
 You can reach the screenings at mhascreening.org.